 As a result, I was instantly interested in a Columbus Dispatch news article that shared the findings of a recent study shedding light on the impact of U.S. children who move to the home country of their deported parent.

-Having practiced deportation defense for over twenty years, I believe this study can help support claims of exceptional and extremely unusual hardship to your qualifying family members at immigration court, I put together an Immigration LIVE video to explain its key points.
+Having practiced deportation defense for over twenty years, I believe this study can help support claims of exceptional and extremely unusual hardship to your qualifying family members at your immigration court merits hearing.

 This subject matter was the basis of a recent ten-month by Ohio State Professor Sarah Gallo, who lived in a small town in Mexico and followed the progress of various children, born in the U.S., attending elementary school abroad.